cicwi/RECAST3D/docs/pages/installation_instructions.md

-Depending on the data source, an _adapter_ is needed that converts the acquisition metadata and projection data into a common format defined by TomoPackets, and that can be sent as input to SliceRecon.
+Depending on the data source, an _adapter_ is needed that converts the acquisition metadata and projection data into a common format defined by TomoPackets.
+This common format that is used as input to SliceRecon.

-## Installation using Conda
+## (Recommended) Installation using Conda

 !!! error
     todo